By Ed Staskus

 He was a kind of chameleon.
 Everybody noticed him, but nobody recognized him.
 He wasn’t a public man, after all.
 Ricardas Sirvinskas described Alex Spirikaitis as a quiet person, keeping to himself, and only rarely attending social events in the Lithuanian community.

-Although court documents were not completely clear regarding the final tally of money missing, Vincas Urbaitis was bewildered why examiners had not verified the statements prepared by Spirikaitis.
+Although court documents were not completely clear regarding the final tally of money missing, Vincas Urbaitis was bewildered why examiners had not verified the statements prepared by Alex Spirikaitis.

 “They never went to the bank, Corporate One, and asked independently as to how much money was in the accounts,” he said.